Resources for Learning and Research

 IMS maintains active cooperative research agreements with both the Biological Resources Division and the Coastal and Marine Group of the U.S. Geological Survey that have 100 agency scientists and staff now housed adjacent to the Coastal Sciences Campus.

-The institute maintains a cooperative agreement with the National Marine Fisheries Service (NMFS).
+The institute also maintains a cooperative agreement with the National Marine Fisheries Service (NMFS).
 In 2000, this agency completed a fisheries laboratory at Long Marine Lab, which houses 105 scientists and staff working on salmon, bottom fish, and fishery-management issues.
 NMFS scientists study causes of variability in abundance and health of fish populations and the economics of exploiting and protecting natural resources.
-The National Oceanic and Atmospheric Administration (NOAA) has also located sanctuary staff within this federal building.
-The California Department of Fish and Game operates a Marine Wildlife Research Center at Long Marine Lab, which provides interior lab space and outdoor pool space for research on sea otters and the effects of oil and other contaminants on marine mammals and seabirds.
+The California Department of Fish and Wildlife operates a Marine Wildlife Research Center at Long Marine Lab, which provides interior lab space and outdoor pool space for research on sea otters and the effects of oil and other contaminants on marine mammals and seabirds.